Joey Gallo Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.86 team ERA that ranks sixth across all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA among all MLB pitching staffs (3.97).

-- Guardians pitchers combine to allow 146 home runs (1.1 per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to surrender 152 home runs (1.1 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.